Tom-Paye/vision_based_robot_evasion/README.md

   - reduce distance at which the force starts being applied
   - /add damping term to the force generator
   - add better prioritization between goals and repulsion.
 Null space?
+  - instead of cartesian repulsion forces, it may be more intelligent to apply rotational impedance forces on every joint instead

 6th goal: Perform robot control to apply the calculated force
   -  / Talk to Curdin's controller over ros2